Dekumori/Dekumori/README.md

 - 👋 Hi, I’m @Dekumori -- John
 - 👀 I’m interested in music, anime, and computers.
-- 🌱 I’m currently learning python and music theory.
+- 🌱 I’m currently learning various languages as needed.
-- 💞️ I’m looking to collaborate on not much; all I've really done is html, basic, and some light python, so I won't be very helpful unfortunately.
+- 💞️ I’m looking to collaborate on not much as I'm still learning.
-- 📫 How to reach me (I don't have public facing contact info yet)
+- 📫 How to reach me -- None yet.

 <!---
 Dekumori/Dekumori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.